university-of-york/research-it-documentation/docs/source/using_viking/virtual_desktops.rst

 Virtual Desktops
 ================

 You can create virtual desktop sessions to run graphical programs.
-There a two main ways you can do this, on the login node and on a compute node.
+There two main ways you can do this, on the login node and on a compute node.

 .. attention::